IELTS Academic – Practice Test 1 (Untimed)

-The Speaking component assesses your use of spoken English and takes between 11 and 14 minutes to complete.
+The Speaking section assesses your use of spoken English and takes between 11 and 14 minutes to complete.

 You will hear the examiner’s voice.
 He will ask you general questions about yourself and a range of familiar topics, such as home, family, work, studies and interests.
 This part lasts between four and five minutes.